DanielLiu1123/kubernetes-cloud-starter/README.md

 1. Create Role and RoleBinding for ServiceAccount
     ```bash
-    # For example, we created a ClusterRole, but in fact, you can control resources more finely, only need the get,list,watch permissions of ConfigMap
+    # For the example, we created a ClusterRole, but in fact, you can control resources more finely, only need the get,list,watch permissions of ConfigMap/Secret
-    kubectl create clusterrole configmap-cluster-reader --verb=get,list,watch --resource=configmaps
+    kubectl create clusterrole config-cluster-reader --verb=get,list,watch --resource=configmaps,secrets
     # Bind ClusterRole to ServiceAccount (namespace: default, name: default)
-    kubectl create clusterrolebinding configmap-cluster-reader-default-default --clusterrole configmap-cluster-reader --serviceaccount default:default
+    kubectl create clusterrolebinding config-cluster-reader-default-default --clusterrole config-cluster-reader --serviceaccount default:default
     ```

 2. Build and Start